eflanili7881/AdobeRepackerAndInstallerScript/README.md

               - On unpacked directory, perform replace operation exact opposite direction.
             - This also happens in CS6 packages that contains this package (also de-DE language).
         - AdobeDirector11.5*
+          - Caused error
-          - Caused error: Package normally unpackable, but it throws error 1603 while initialization phase.
+            - Package normally unpackable, but it throws error 1603 while initialization phase.
-          - Note:
+          - Note
-          - Fix:
+          - Fix
         - AdobeVersionCue4All
+          - Caused error
-          - Caused error: Package normally unpackable, but it throws error 1603 (Fatal error occured during installation) on log while initialization phase.
+            - Package normally unpackable, but it throws error 1603 (Fatal error occured during installation) on log while initialization phase.
+          - Note
-          - Note: On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+            - On logs, log file says **CustomAction OEMSupportBlindCopy.E35C3ECB_5FDA_49E1_AB1F_D472B7CB90171 returned actual error code 1603 (note this may not be 100% accurate if translation happened inside sandbox)**
+          - Fix
-          - Fix: Move **Common** and **Windows** folder to root of install media while intialization phase.
+            - Move **Common** and **Windows** folder to root of install media while intialization phase.
 After initialization phase is done, move **Common** and **Windows** back to their original locations.
         - MSXML6.0
+          - Caused error
-          - Caused error: Normally it's unpackable, but due to conflict between x64 and ia64, I not prefer unpack this payload folder.
+            - Normally it's unpackable, but due to conflict between x64 and ia64, I not prefer unpack this payload folder.
 If you try to separate folder into individual payloads, at initialization phase, nothing happens and installation not starts due to payload ID conflict I guess.
-          - Note:
+          - Note
-          - Fix:
+          - Fix
             - You can rename DLL files by adding their architectures to end.
               - In example, msxml6.ia64.dll for IA-64 version of Microsoft XML Parser.
       - Creative Suite 3 (CS3)
         - AdobeAfterEffects8All
+          - Caused error
-          - Caused error: Normally unpackable but this package fails and gives permission error about AdobeAfterEffects8ProtectedAll directory inside of unpacked After Effects assets (Error 1310.
+            - Normally unpackable but this package fails and gives permission error about AdobeAfterEffects8ProtectedAll directory inside of unpacked After Effects assets (Error 1310.
 Error writing to file: C:\Program Files (x86)\Common Files\Adobe\Installers\5d83aea83f5009a0d267d337e3f55fe\payloads\AdobeAfterEffects8All\program files\Adobe\Adobe After Effects CS3\Support Files\(PCI)\Setup\payloads\AdobeAfterEffects8ProtectedAll\AdobeAfterEffects8ProtectedAll.proxy.xml.
 Verify that you have access to that directory.) and throws error 1603 on logs.
+          - Note
-          - Note:
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobeAfterEffects8FCAll
+          - Caused error
-          - Caused error: Unpacked version prevents installation phase to be completed and it throws error 1603 (Fatal error during installation) on logs.
+            - Unpacked version prevents installation phase to be completed and it throws error 1603 (Fatal error during installation) on logs.
-          - Note:
+          - Note
-          - Fix:
+          - Fix
         - AdobeAfterEffects8ProtectedAll
+          - Caused error
-          - Caused error: Throws error 1304 about copying file.
+            - Throws error 1304 about copying file.
 Even if you try to click "Retry", it throws error 2350 and unpack fails.
+          - Note
-          - Note: Even if you somehow unpack this package, it throws error code 1603 on log.
+            - Even if you somehow unpack this package, it throws error code 1603 on log.
-          - Fix:
+          - Fix
         - AdobeEncore3All
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobeIllustrator13*
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobeInCopy5*
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobeInDesign5*
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobePhotoshop10*
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobePremierePro3All
+          - Caused error
-          - Caused error: Installation fails with error 1603.
+            - Installation fails with error 1603.
+          - Note
-          - Note: It may caused from not unpacking .msi file without .mst transform.
+            - It may caused from not unpacking .msi file without .mst transform.
 I will update here if it's true.
+          - Fix
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - AdobeSoundboothAll
+          - Caused error
-          - Caused error: Installation fails with error 1603 on Master Collection.
+            - Installation fails with error 1603 on Master Collection.
+          - Note:
-          - Note: ~~I don't have standalone product to test standalone product's reaction :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) )~~ Thanks to user [bitaliy1500](https://archive.org/details/@vitaliys2005) from archive.org, I got the standalone copy of Adobe Soundbooth CS3!
+            - ~~I don't have standalone product to test standalone product's reaction :(( (If somebody have standalone Adobe Soundbooth CS3 installer, you can write me :)) )~~ Thanks to user [bitaliy1500](https://archive.org/details/@vitaliys2005) from archive.org, I got the standalone copy of Adobe Soundbooth CS3!
+          - Fix:
-          - Fix: Unpack .msi files with .mst files.
+            - Unpack .msi files with .mst files.
 Unpacked and installed on Adobe Master Collection CS3.
 It didn't give any error.
 Or moving unpacked assets with 7-Zip did something.
         - But some CS3 main packs can be unpacked.
 These are:
           - AdobeDreamweaver9*
           - AdobeFlash9*